1. StreamsHub Console overview

 Click a consumer group name to view consumer group members.

-For each consumer group, you can view its status, the overall consumer lag across all partitions, and the number of members.
+For each consumer group, view the status, the overall consumer lag across all partitions, and the number of members.
 For more information on checking consumer groups, see Consumer Groups page.

 For each group member, you see the unique (consumer) client ID assigned to the consumer within the consumer group, overall consumer lag, and the number of assigned partitions.
 For more information on checking consumer group members, see Checking consumer group members.